Marc Becker's Home Page

 2008: "Pachakutik and Indigenous Political Party Politics in Ecuador," paper presented on panel “Politics of Inclusion in the Andes,” Changes in the Andes: Realities, Challenges, and Opportunities for Inter-American Relations, Brown University, February 12-13, 2008.

-2008: "Indigenous movements from oppressed nationalities to an ethno-nationalist discourse," paper presented on joint American Historical Society / Conference on Latin American History panel "Raising the Wiphala: Historical Perspectives on Contemporary Andean Nationalism," Washington, D.C., January 3-6, 2008.
+2008: "Indigenous movements from oppressed nationalities to an ethno-nationalist discourse," paper presented on joint American Historical Association / Conference on Latin American History panel "Raising the Wiphala: Historical Perspectives on Contemporary Andean Nationalism," Washington, D.C., January 3-6, 2008.

 2007: "Construcciones de ciudadanía y sufragio en la Asamblea Constituyente de 1944-1945," paper on the panel "Episodios constituyentes y lucha política en Ecuador: una perspectiva histórica" presented to the Congreso Latinoamericano y Caribeño de Ciencias Sociales, FLACSO-Ecuador, October 29-31, 2007.